Legislators, tribal council members roped in to ramp up vaccination drive in Meghalaya: CM | Politics

 - India

-Meghalaya Chief Minister Chief Minister on Tuesday told Prime MInister Narendra Modi that legislators and elected members of tribal councils have been roped in, as part of the state governments mission-mode approach, to ramp up the vaccination drive.
+Meghalaya Chief Minister Conrad Sangma on Tuesday told Prime MInister Narendra Modi that legislators and elected members of tribal councils have been roped in, as part of the state government's mission-mode approach, to ramp up the vaccination drive.

 Expressing concern over the slow pace of COVID-19 vaccination in Meghalaya, the chief minister, however, expressed hope that the state will be able to administer 20,000-25,000 COVID-19 shots daily and fully vaccinate all the eligible population by the end of September or early October.